apalbright/Oscars/README.md

 #Stata directory note
 You must specify the directory where you've downloaded the oscars3 file for all stata do-files to run properly

+#R Packages needed
+You'll need to install the packages ggplot2, plyr, reshape2, and scales in order to run the R scripts.